drduh/YubiKey-Guide/README.md

 849
 ```

-A hardware random number generator like [OneRNG](http://onerng.info/onerng/) will increase the speed of entropy generation and possibly its quality.
+**Optional** A hardware random number generator like [OneRNG](http://onerng.info/onerng/) will increase the speed of entropy generation and possibly its quality.
 To install and configure OneRNG:

 ```
 $ sudo apt-get install -y rng-tools at python-gnupg openssl